fmartiescofet/LP-PolyBot/README.md

 and you can start chatting!

 ## Part 1: Class for convex polygons
 In this first part I designed and implemented a Python class named `ConvexPolygon` that is in the `polygons.py` file.
 I also implemented `Point` class to work with.
+The coordinates of a point are rounded to three decimal places to avoid tolerance problems.

 The main ideas of the implementation are:
 * A polygon is stored as the list of points ordered clockwise taking the leftest one as reference (lowest one in case of a tie)